stenoe/BDOA/README.md

 # BDOA
-Lecture Big Data, orgnaisation and analysis
+Lecture Big Data, organisation and analysis

 ## Link to the online lectures